kikwik/mail-manager-bundle/README.md

                 ->getLog()
             ;
             $mailSender
-                ->doNotSend($mailLog)    // save the Log object in the database and mark it as "do not send" ;
+                ->doNotSend($mailLog)    // mark the Log object as "do not send", persist and flush ;
         }